 condone, support or endorse violence or any of these

 groups which are listed below.
 Groups are listed

 regardless of political or religious orientations.

 This page is intended purely for study and research

 15 May Organization established from remnants of Wadi

 Popular Front for the Liberation of

-Bombs a Hotel in London.
+Bombs the Royal Hotel in London.